 and Irelands East Coast.”

 Slane Castle Irish Whiskey was originally launched by the Conyngham family in 2009.

 It was was distilled on behalf of the family by Cooley Distillery.
 A new distillery

-is now being constructed at Slane Castle by US Distillers Brown Forman, the company
+was completed at Slane Castle on 2017 by US Distillers Brown Forman, the company

 History of Irish whiskey

 Distilling in Ireland began in the 6th century when religious monks brought